Wet Diapers at Night: What's Normal for Babies

 When to Be Attentive to Nighttime Wet Diaper Patterns

-- Your baby goes longer than 6–8 hours without a wet diaper after the first few days and shows other signs such as dry mouth, irritability, or reduced feeding
+- Your baby goes longer than 6–8 hours without a wet diaper after the first week and shows other signs such as dry mouth, irritability, or reduced feeding

-- Nighttime wet diapers decrease suddenly over several nights
+- Nighttime wet diapers decrease suddenly and persist over several nights

 Tips for Parents Around Nighttime Wet Diapers

-- Avoid waking a sleeping baby solely to change a diaper unless advised by a healthcare provider.
+- Avoid waking a sleeping baby just to change a diaper unless you are advised to do so by a healthcare provider.
+A calm, low-stimulus diaper change helps support sleep.

 Takeaway

-Wet diapers at night are a normal and expected part of infant development.
-Breastfed and bottle-fed babies may show slightly different nighttime patterns, especially in the early weeks, but hydration expectations remain the same for both.
-The most reliable indicator of healthy hydration is consistent wet diapers over a full 24-hour period, paired with good feeding and growth.
+Wet diapers at night are a normal part of infant development.
+Babies usually continue to urinate throughout sleep, especially when they are feeding frequently in the early weeks.
+Breastfed and bottle-fed babies may show slightly different nighttime patterns, but hydration expectations remain the same for both.

 Track Diapers with Noora Baby